Astrotomic/laravel-linfo/README.md

 new \Linfo\Laravel\Models\Linfo()
 ```

-Pleas look at the demo site for examples, usage and installation instructions. - [http://linfo.gummibeer.de/](http://linfo.gummibeer.de/)
+Please look at the demo site for examples, usage and installation instructions. - [http://linfo.gummibeer.de](http://linfo.gummibeer.de)